hammad-r-javed/breakdown/README.md

 The in-house project management tool I plan on developing over time.

 ## Reasons for creating the project
 I will be using this project to explore software project management and my interpretation of agile development.
-While focus on interactions over processes is one of the core ideas of the original agile manifesto, tools have the capacity to make collaboration & communication easier, and this is what I aim to do with breakdown.
+While focus on interactions over processes is one of the core ideas of the original agile manifesto, tools have the capacity to make collaboration & communication easier, and this is what I aim to explore with Breakdown.

 Another reason for creating this tool instead of using an existing one is I can use it to learn and explore technologies that I'm interested in, like (but not limited to) Elm and Gleam!